Easy DIY Christmas Garlands to Transform Your Holiday Decor

 The embroidery thread will easily go through the top of the felt Christmas trees.
 Put your needle just below the white pom-pom.

 Step 11 – Either hang your Christmas tree garland separately or with the felt ball garland.
-I chose to combine both DIY Christmas garlands together on the mantel.
+I chose to combine both DIY Christmas garlands on the mantel.

 shop-this-project-graphic